40ants/cl-brewer/README.md

-# Homebrew formula builder for common lisp applications
+# Homebrew formula builder for (command line) common lisp applications

 Currently there is now easy way to distribute common lisp applications.
 One promising way is to use [roswell](https://github.com/roswell/roswell) project